goldfinch-eng/mono/packages/docs/docs/reference/contracts/contracts-overview.md

 sidebar_position: 1
 ---

-The Goldfinch Protocol's smart contracts are organized into three categories: Core, Periphery, and GFI Distribution.
+The Goldfinch Protocol's smart contracts are organized into three main categories: Core, Periphery, and GFI Distribution.

 ## Core